PickNikRobotics/abb_ros2/README.md

-This is a meta-package containing everything to run an ABB robot or simulation with ROS2.
+This is a meta-package containing everything to run an ABB robot or simulation with ROS 2.

 - `abb_bringup`: Launch files and ros2_control config files that are generic to many types of ABB robots.
 - `abb_hardware_interface`: A ros2_control hardware interface using abb_libegm.